 We assessed the association between green tea consumption and the risk of developing cancer in epidemiologic studies.

 In this review we included 142 studies with more than 1.1 million participants looking for an association between green tea consumption and cancers of the digestive tract and the female reproductive system, breast, prostate, kidney and urinary tract, nasopharynx, lung, blood, skin, thyroid and brain.
 The majority of the studies were of medium to high quality in terms of how they were conducted.
-Overall, the evidence from the studies showed that the consumption of green tea consumption to reduce the risk of cancer was inconsistent.
+Overall, the evidence from the studies showed that the consumption of green tea to reduce the risk of cancer was inconsistent.

 Some studies suggested a beneficial effect on cancer risk, while others indicated no effect, and even suggested a slightly increased cancer risk.
 In particular, results from experimental studies suggested that green tea extract supplementation yielded a decreased risk for prostate cancer, but increased risk for gynaecological cancers.
 For non-melanoma skin cancer no difference in cancer cases emerged.
 Green tea supplementation seemed to slightly improve quality of life compared with placebo, although it was associated with some adverse effects including gastrointestinal disorders, higher levels of liver enzymes, and, more rarely, insomnia, raised blood pressure and skin reactions.